How Accurate Are Weather Forecasts in 2026?

 Long-term seasonal forecasts (weeks to months) remain more challenging but have also improved, thanks to better model physics and increased use of machine learning to identify climate trends.
 Forecast skill varies depending on the region and weather type, but modern forecasting models are capturing complex weather patterns with increasing consistency.

-Climavision’s Horizon AI Suite includes four proprietary models designed to cover a wide range of forecast needs — from short-term severe weather events to long-term climate patterns.
-While only the Horizon AI S2S model is AI-based, all of Climavision’s models incorporate advanced numerical weather prediction techniques and AI-enhanced data processing to maximize accuracy.
+Climavision’s Forecasting Suite includes proprietary models designed to cover a wide range of forecast needs — from short-term severe weather events to long-term forecasts.
+All of Climavision’s models incorporate advanced numerical weather prediction techniques and enhanced data processing to maximize accuracy.

-Horizon AI Global is Climavision’s medium-range global forecasting model.
+Global is Climavision’s medium-range global forecasting model.
 It processes over 1.5 billion weather observations daily from satellites, weather balloons, and proprietary third-party datasets.
-Unlike traditional models, Horizon AI Global runs on Climavision’s proprietary high-performance computing infrastructure, allowing for faster processing and higher resolution.
+Unlike traditional models, Global runs on Climavision’s proprietary high-performance computing infrastructure, allowing for faster processing and higher resolution.

 Key Features: